wp-plugins/bft-autoresponder/readme.txt

 = What to do if it doesn't send emails? =

 Please install a plugin like WP Mail SMTP or Easy WP SMTP and try to send a test email.
 If the test email isn't received, it means the problem is not in the autoresponder and you should talk to your hosting support.

+= Are there any limitsto how many emails can be sent? =

+The autoresponder itself does not impose any limits, but your hosting company probably does.
+If you plan to have large mailing list, you will need the pro version because it lets you fine-tune the number of emails sent to comply with your hosting company limitations.

 == Screenshots ==